B16f00t/whapa/README.md

 WHAPA
 ====
-whapa.py is an android whatsapp database parser which automates the process and presents the data handled by the Sqlite database in a way that is comprehensible to the analyst.
+whapa.py is an Android whatsapp database parser which automates the process and presents the data handled by the SQLite database in a way that is comprehensible to the analyst.
 If you copy the "wa.db" database into the same directory as the script, the phone number will be displayed along with the name.

 Please note that this project is an early stage.
 As such, you could find errors.
 Use it at your own risk!